Backbase/golden-sample-app/README.md

 ## Development server

-Run `npm run start:sndbx:proxy` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to <http://0.0.0.0:4200/>.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding